Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Soul Press - convert 10 turbulent into 1 disciplined & 9 waste "pick off the bits and pieces that are primed for submission from the lot"

+**Research Nodes**

+Visions of the Outside World - final failsafe for an apocalypse that never came. at least, I may learn something about the outside world
+A Choir of Minds - by combining certain Souls, I can form patterns to reveal certain nodes...
+The Bottomless Dream-Pit - making a better soul cage

+The Crimson Forest - Anisychia research

+An Enticing Song - I have heard something out of this world...
+In Unity We Flourish
+Turbulent Souls
+Subdued Souls
+(the six castes)

 **Names of things**

 World Seed